COVID-19 (Coronavirus) Updates, FAQs and Resources. Properly worn face coverings are required for entry on all PTC campuses. Read More ...

 When you look at Faith Rayborn, you immediately think pre-school teacher – not police officer.
-That drive has led her to become an officer with the Laurens County Sherriff’s Department working at the Laurens County Detention Center.
+That drive has led her to become an officer with the Laurens County Sheriff’s Department working at the Laurens County Detention Center.

 “I enjoy what I do,” she said.
 “I had never worked in this kind of environment before, but I enjoy the challenges.”